zapta/i2c_adapter/README.md

 * Provides USB to I2C master functionality.
 * Supports Windows/Mac/Linux.
-* Uses a standard Raspberry Pico.
+* Support several low cost off-the-shelf boards.
 * Does not require driver installation (it appears on the computer as standard a serial port).
-* Comes with an easy to use Python AP.
+* Comes with an easy to use Python API.
 * Easy to modify/extend and to adapt to new hardware.

 <br>